NetRye/NetworkAutomate/README.md

 ## Conclusion

-This network device configuration script automates the process of configuring Cisco
+This network device configuration script automates the process of configuring Cisco Routers and Switches although it can be easily used for any vendor.